grahamc/grahamc.github.com/_posts/2018-08-02-an-epyc-nixos-build-farm.md

 ```

 Due to the multiple VM nature, and increased coordination between the
-nodes, we only saw a 30% increase.
+nodes, we saw a 30% increase.

 `nix-build '<nixpkgs/nixos/tests/mysql-replication.nix>'`